 The Human-Environment Regional Observatory (HERO) program is a unique undergraduate-graduate-faculty experience that engages in research on human-environment relationships in Massachusetts.
 HERO Fellows conduct hands-on research under the mentorship of Clark University faculty.
 The research conducted by HERO Fellows often leads to scholarly publications, presentations at academic conferences across the USA, and awards and honors.

-This eight-week curriculum (June 10 through August 2, 2013) is sponsored by the U.S. National Science Foundation through its Research Experiences for Undergraduates Site (REU Site) program.
 HERO Fellows analyze the causes and consequences of global environmental changes at local scales in faculty-led research projects.
-Each Fellow is paired with a Clark faculty mentor and other researchers on the HERO team in one of two research domains.
-Fellows will learn how to use various research methods,including GIS, remote sensing, geostatistical modeling, interviews and focus groups.
+Each Fellow is paired with a Clark faculty mentor and other researchers on the HERO team.
+Fellows will learn how to use various research methods such as GIS, remote sensing, geostatistical modeling, interviews and focus groups.

 HERO-MA Research areas:

+Students in the HERO summer program presented their findings on July 31, 2014.
 Coverage of the Asian Longhorned Beetle Stakeholder summit included members of the HERO summer REU Site program students, faculty and staff alongside members of the Stakeholders from the local neighborhood residents, city, state officials who have been active in the ALB issue.
+Video, powerpoint and news artciles linked below.

 Asian Longhorned Beetle is downfall of summer in central Mass.